Skip to main content

 +-> Vercel background side effects

-(ai_events, system_metrics, async Tier-2 forensic audit)
+(ai_events, system_metrics, async AI audit)

 This is intentional.